 However, you should be careful about ETFs, and enquire whether the ETF is tracking the commodity itself or a derivative.
 Some ETFs may be created based on the futures of a commodity, tracking that futures contract instead of the commodity itself, which reduces the amount of profit to be made from the price changes.

 We have already mentioned that commodities are traded through an exchange, from where traders can buy or sell a particular commodity.
 Just like the NYSE, too, these commodities exchanges also have an index, which combines the value of all commodities in the exchange into a single ‘basket’ tracking the performance of the underlying commodities.
 Trading an index fund is the same as buying or selling all the commodities combined, which means you can make a huge profit when there’s a boom in the prices of the commodities since these exchanges deal with similar commodities.

 As an example, the London Metals Exchange (LME) primarily deals with industrial and precious metals, so if you happened to short the LME index (LMEX) during a time of economic crisis, you would benefit from the combined dip in commodity prices.
 Below is an image of some commodities in the LME during the Greek debt crisis and the slowing growth of China in June 2015.
 Instead of shorting each commodity, a trader could short the LMEX and profit from the combined price dip of all metals at that time.

 How to use your knowledge of commodities

 Now that you know the basics of commodity trading, you could use that information to participate in the commodity market in the above ways.
-However, you can use this information to compliment your other trades.
-For example, now that you know about certain commodities, you can use information about that commodity to inform your trades in the stock and Forex markets.
+However, you can use this information to complement your other trades.
+For example, now that you know about certain commodities, you can use information about those commodities to inform your trades in the stock and Forex markets.

-Basically, this article does not simply encourage you to trade commodities, but rather inform you of a new trading avenue.
+This article does not simply encourage you to trade commodities but rather informs you of a new trading avenue.